 In an earlier meeting this year, the working group heard from Franprix on the benefits of centralising the store ordering process using multiple data inputs and centrally agreed targets on OSA and Waste, and dynamic assortment planning to cut the items that create high food waste.
-In this session, we will hear from a retailer who has recently introduced a new machine learning store ordering system, and the benefits this has delivered to their sales and waste performances.
+In this session, we will hear from Fresh Thyme who have recently introduced a new machine learning store ordering system, and the benefits this has delivered to their sales and waste performances.

 In the group discussion that follows, retailers will share their latest learnings on the best practices for ordering, central or local, and if both, what categories are advantaged by local Vs central ordering.